enqueue/tutflaky/README.md

 > But throwing `TimeoutExceptions` is certainly not _always_ the right reaction of a
 > well-behaved Microservice, is it?

 You are right.
 Let's see which other problems we can address.
-We are using the constructs offered by Microprofile Fault Tolerance, but the concepts are used universally.
+We are using the constructs offered by MicroProfile Fault Tolerance, but the concepts are used universally.

 > All this timeout stuff becomes superfluous once we adopt the _REACTIVE WAY™_,
 > because we won't block any threads.